jaz303/hudkit-core/README.md

+# hudkit-core is deprecated!
+All functionality is now incorporated in the main 'hudkit' module!

 # hudkit-core

 Provides base functionality for `hudkit`.
 Includes actions, widgets, root pane, styles, plus some housekeeping.
 You probably don't want to use this module directly - check out `hudkit` instead.